leouieda/website/software/gmt-python.md

 # About

-Is started building the GMT/Python interface in 2017 as part of my [postdoc at the University of Hawaii][/blog/hawaii-gmt-postdoc] with [Prof Paul Wessel](http://www.soest.hawaii.edu/wessel).
+I started building the GMT/Python interface in 2017 as part of my [postdoc at the University of Hawaii][/blog/hawaii-gmt-postdoc] with [Prof Paul Wessel](http://www.soest.hawaii.edu/wessel).
 Work is still in early stages but there is a minimum working example on the